Relativity Bias – How the Brain Sees Numbers

 In marketing, there are several ways you can use this relativity comparison tendency.
 They can influence consumers and trigger buying decisions:

 - Sell More by Offering a Higher Priced Product at the Same Time – Showing two similar products side-by-side satisfies the fast-thinking brain’s need to compare.
-As Williams Sonoma discovered, the availability of a higher priced product improves sales of the lower-priced item.
-Consumers compare prices instantly and recognize the lower priced item as a bargain.Amazon uses this conversion triggering technique on almost every product detail page.
+By introducing a higher priced product, you add a reference point for customers to compare.
+The more expensive product often makes the cheaper one look like a great deal.Amazon uses this sales technique on almost every product detail page.

 - Rounding Down Helps the Brain Compare Prices Instantly – The fast-thinking, decision-making brain makes only rough comparisons.
 It performs unconscious rounding down of prices.
 For example, it sees $189 as a significantly lower price than $211.
 Similarly, a $16,995 car price is seen as a real bargain, compared to $18,200.
 This principle has been used for many decades.Neuroscientists, through research, know why it works.